 The podcasting side came because it’d always been a dream of mine to do talk radio.
 I loved listening to talk radio, and I thought it was something I might be able to do.
 When I found myself with a little chunk of money and some free time, I invested in some equipment, which I still use today.

 But there’s a little more to it.
 When you start getting a little older, you find that you have to make time to hang out with your friends.
 I thought podcasting would be a good way to do that.
 And it was for a while.
 Now I rarely have guests because people get busy.
-They have families, jobs that require them to be sober.
-You know, lives.
+They have families, jobs that require them to be at home, be sober, generally be adults.

 As for the more serious writing, I’ve always written stuff, but I got more serious about it in college.
 I took a couple classes, and there were a couple teachers who encouraged me, helped me out and told me to go read some stuff.
 I’ve always liked writing because it requires very little other than some inexpensive tools and time, and I’ve always liked writing things down and then revising them to better say what I want to say.

 Do You Ever Worry That Your Extracurriculars Will Affect Your Job Or Hire-Ability?